 Seek Professional Help Promptly:

-- For children: if they experience febrile seizures, persistent vomiting, rapid or difficult breathing.
+- Children: febrile seizures, persistent vomiting, rapid or difficult breathing.

-- For anyone with a chronic condition: if their underlying symptoms worsen significantly.
+- Anyone with chronic illness: if symptoms worsen significantly.

 Core Protection Summary